-The question of can the Holy Spirit leave a backslider is a very common question asked by many Christians including backslidden Christian in the Christian circles.
+The question of can the Holy Spirit leave a backslider is a very common question asked by many Christians including backslidden Christians in Christian circles.

-To answer the question of whether the Holy Spirit does leave a backslider when they backslide and go back into sin, we will need to look into the bible.
+To answer the question of whether the Holy Spirit does leave a backslider when he or she backslides and goes back into sin, we will need to look into the bible.

-As the bible is the only book that can answer such a question of whether the Holy Spirit leaves the backslider or not when they turn away from the Lord Jesus Christ and into the world.
+The Bible is the only book that can answer the question of whether the Holy Spirit leaves the backslider or not when they turn away from the Lord Jesus Christ and into the world.